david-zwicker/sensing/README.md

         ligands are present in a mixture and then chose their concentrations independently from exponential distributions.
     The code for these mixtures is organized in different modules.
+    Additionally, there is a separate package that considers primacy coding.
 - We distinguish between general classes and classes  with a concrete receptor library.
 Here, we distinguish libraries that do numerical simulations and libraries that provide analytical results.